Principal Investigator

 Anusha Thomas, PhD

 Anusha Thomas is a visiting scholar in the lab.
 She earned her PhD in Communication Sciences and Disorders at the University of Nebraska-Lincoln in 2013, and has been involved in research projects with UT Dallas Callier Center for Communication Disorders.
+She is currently an Adjunct faculty at Calvin University.
 Her research background is in kinematic measures and speech movements in motor speech disorders.
-She is currently working with acoustic measures in motor speech disorder due to Amyotrophic Lateral Sclerosis.
+She is currently working with acoustic measures in speakers with amyotrophic lateral sclerosis or after laryngectomy.

 Wendy Liang, MS, CCC-SLP